-Sherry began her author career when she penned her first book, Taste of Tombstone, in 1998.
+Sherry began her writing career when she penned her first book, Taste of Tombstone, in 1998.
 It was her passion for food and history that led her to create that first book.
 That same passion landed her a monthly magazine column in 2009 when she began writing her food column in True West entitled, Frontier Fare.
 It includes details of food and related stories in the Victorian West as well as a photo of each recipe.
-She also has another passion where she researches the genealogy of food and wine!
-It’s called, Winestry.
-She’s also a food stylist where she makes food look even more appetizing that it already is.
+She also has another passion where she researches the genealogy of food and wine.

 She is the past president of Western Writers of America (2014-2016) and holds memberships in Women Writing the West, the James Beard Foundation, the Author’s Guild, National Women’s History Museum, and the Wild West History Association.
 Sherry is also a member of the National Genealogical Society and the Association of Professional Genealogists.

 Sherry Monahan is the author of these published books on the Victorian West: